statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ```

 ## cart.js
 This file provides methods for creating, updating and reading from the cart associated with the current user.
 You can import any of the following methods.
-Note that all methods are `async` and return [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Note that all methods are `async`.

 ### createFreshCart